 Is It Possible To Correct a Flat Head Without a Helmet?

-Yes, it is!
-But there are some requirements and it is best to have some professional guidance.
 Introducing… the Baby Bear Head Shape Program: an effective solution for parents who are worried about their baby’s head shape and hope to prevent the need for a helmet.

 Here at Baby Bear, we have built our 5-star reputation around cranial remolding orthosis - aka “helmets”.
 We help determine if they are appropriate, we help ensure they fit perfectly, and we help families adjust to helmet-life with as little stress as possible.